-A parent’s legal obligation to provide child support and medical support in Texas lasts until the child graduates from high school (the child has to meet enrollment and attendance requirements) or turns eighteen whichever is later unless the child marries, is emancipated, or dies before then.
-However, a judge can order a parent to pay child support in Texas for a disabled child indefinitely until that disability ends.
+A parent’s legal obligation to provide child support and medical support in Texas lasts until the child graduates from high school (the child has to meet enrollment and attendance requirements) or turns eighteen whichever is later unless the child marries, is otherwise emancipated, joins the military, or dies before then.
+However, a judge can order a parent to pay child support in Texas for a disabled adult child indefinitely until that disability ends.

 If the parent who is ordered to pay child support does not do so, the judge can enforce the child support order in Texas by holding him or her in contempt, impose a fine, and ultimately order jail time.
 There can also be income withholding and suspension of the driver’s license and even professional licenses.
 The law does not permit one parent to withhold children from the other parent because child support is not being paid and a parent cannot stop paying child support if he or she disapproves of the way the custodial parent uses the money (unless there is proof the child is being neglected).

 Texas law allows a change in the amount of guideline child support when 1) the parents agree to the change, or 2) when circumstances have materially and substantially changed, or 3) when the three year rule below applies.